 How to become accredited

-The AFN recommends that CPD (Continuous Professional Development) activities are completed by its member community.
+The AFN recommends that CPD (Continuing Professional Development) activities are completed by its member community.
 CPD is an ongoing process for registered nutritionists to increase their knowledge and skills base through a combination of different learning environments and activities.
 This ensures they remain safe to carry out their duties and keep up-to-date with professional standards.

 Almost anything which improves your knowledge and skills can be considered as a type of CPD.
 This includes: seminars and meetings, distance learning, reading scientific journals and delivering presentations.
 This demonstrates commitment to their career and enhances their employability.
 For Registered Associate Nutritionists, it is also an essential part of their evolution towards Registered Nutritionist status.